 Click here to read the policy consensus statement

-The World Health Organization: The WHO’s 2022 Protecting Children from the Harmful Impact of Food Marketing: Policy Brief provides policy-makers and programme managers, health professionals and advocates with information and policy options to increase protection of children from the harmful impact of food marketing by reducing the power of, and exposure of children to, such marketing practices.
+The WHO’s 2022 Protecting Children from the Harmful Impact of Food Marketing: Policy Brief provides policy-makers and programme managers, health professionals and advocates with information and policy options to increase protection of children from the harmful impact of food marketing by reducing the power of, and exposure of children to, such marketing practices.